-Students are encouraged to apply for admission to Donnelly College up to two semesters before beginning courses at Donnelly.
-Applying early allows students time to take care of any needs related to the application process (such as applying for scholarships, taking placements tests, and/or enrolling in classes) by priority deadlines.
+Students are encouraged to apply for admission to Donnelly College up to four (4) semesters before beginning courses at Donnelly.
+You can apply as early as your junior year in high school and are encouraged to do so.
+Applying early allows students time to take care of any needs related to the application process (such as applying for scholarships, taking placement tests, and/or enrolling in classes) by priority deadlines.

-Students who do not meet the priority deadlines must be admitted to Donnelly College and enrolled in courses on or before the Friday before classes begin (by noon).
+Students who do not meet the priority deadlines are still eligible to attend Donnelly College.
+Students must complete their admissions process and be enrolled in courses no later than noon the Friday before that semester's classes begin.